 Guidance Counselling in St Patrick’s Cathedral Grammar School is offered to all students.
 The service aims to help students to develop an awareness and acceptance of their talents and abilities; explore possibilities and opportunities; grow in independence and take responsibility for themselves; to make informed choices about their lives and to follow through on those choices.

-Ms Griffin, in the interest of students and to provide an appropriate guidance service liaises with the Principal and Deputy Principal, Class Teachers, Resource Teachers and Subject Teachers.
+Ms Harrington, in the interest of students and to provide an appropriate guidance service liaises with the Principal and Deputy Principal, Class Teachers, Resource Teachers and Subject Teachers.
 Regular contact is also made with Parents, Employers, Colleges and the Department of Education and Skills.

 The role of the Guidance Counsellor may be categorised under the following headings